Curt Massey: Early years

-Massey was born in Midland, Texas.
+Massey was born in Midland, Texas, the son of Mr. and Mrs. Henry Austin Massey.
+He had six brothers and one sister.
 He came from a musical family, the best known of whom was probably Louise Massey, a country and western singer.
 Their father was Henry Massey.
 As a youngster, he studied violin, trumpet, cornet, and piano.
 He went on to study music at the Horner Conservatory of Music in Kansas City.

 Curt played violin for the family's musical group, Louise Massey and the Westerners.

 Radio

+Massey first worked professionally with the orchestra at the Pla-Mor ballroom in Kansas City.
+He became the group's director.

 Massey had two self-titled music-variety programs.
 Curt Massey Time was on CBS beginning in 1943; The Curt Massey Show was on ABC beginning in 1949.
 The latter co-starred Martha Tilton and was sometimes billed as The Curt Massey and Martha Tilton Show or as Alka-Seltzer Time.

 Other programs on which Massey was featured included Nash-Kelvinator's Musical Hits, Sheaffer World Parade, Romance in Rhythm, Twilight Trail, The Friday Night Show, The Andrews Sisters Program, Avalon Time, KMBC Brush Creek Follies, Holiday for Music, Plantation Jubilee, and Plantation Party.
 On January 2, 1956, Massey debuted on KNX radio in Los Angeles with a 25-minute weeknight program.
 It lasted three months.

 In some cases, Massey arranged music for programs in addition to singing and playing instruments.